janephp/janephp/documentation/components/JsonSchema.rst

     composer config extra.symfony.allow-contrib true

-Then when installing ``jane-php/json-schema``, it will add all required files:
+Then when installing ``jane-php/json-schema``, it will add all the required files:

-- ``bin/json-schema-generate``: a binary file to run JSON Schema generation based on ``config/jane/json-schema.php`` configuration.
+- ``bin/json-schema-generate``: a binary file to run JSON Schema generation based on ``config/jane/json-schema.php`` configuration;
-- ``config/jane/json-schema.php``: your Jane configuration (see "Configuration file")
+- ``config/jane/json-schema.php``: your Jane configuration (see "Configuration file");
-- ``config/packages/json-schema.yaml``: Symfony Serializer configured to be optimized for Jane
+- ``config/packages/json-schema.yaml``: Symfony Serializer configured to be optimized for Jane.

-By default, generated code is not formatted, to make it compliant to PSR2 standard and others format norms, you can add the `PHP CS Fixer`_ library to your dev dependencies (and it makes it easier to debug!):
+By default, generated code is not formatted, to make it compliant to PSR2 standard and others coding style formats, you can add the `PHP CS Fixer`_ library to your dev dependencies (and it makes it easier to debug!):

 .. code-block:: bash